substack/hyperlog-calendar-index/readme.markdown

 string is relative to
 * `doc.value` - an additional value to associate with the event (default: `{}`)

+Optionally, `doc.key` can be given in place of setting `doc.time` and the rest.
+This is useful for deleting records.

 The default map function is `function (row) { return row.value }`.

 [1]: https://npmjs.com/package/hyperlog